nus-cs2103/website-base/admin/project-grading.md

 * tutors (based on product demo and user guide)
 * peers from other teams (based on peer testing and user guide)

-{{ icon_info }} For reference, here are some grading instructions that will be given to peers/tutors grading this aspect:
+{{ icon_info }} For reference, here are some grading instructions given to evaluators:

 <blockquote>
 <div id="projectGrading-featureFit-instructions">